Break Your Contract

 It might be possible to rely on your relationship with your bank to help you get out of your credit card processing contract.
 Most processors are either bank-owned, or have a profit sharing agreement with a bank.
 For example, Moneris is jointly owned by RBC and BMO and many merchants using Moneris will be doing business with one of those banks.
 If you are a customer of a bank which has an interest in the credit card processing company with whom you have a contract, you should consider using your existing banking relationship as leverage asking that they waive any early termination fee or risk losing your banking business altogether.
 You’d be surprised on how effective this method can be.
 While the banks see credit card processing as a way of earning increased profits, in the end they will typically care more about not losing you as a bank customer.

-Rate Increase or New Card Introduction
+Break Your Contract When There Is A Rate Increase or New Card Introduction

 You may not be aware of this, but no fees can be increased or introduced by your processor without providing you with at least a 90-day notice (some changes require 180 day notice).
 Such notice must be in writing and is typically found printed on your statement or in an insert with your printed statement – so pay attention!